 Companies worth millions have failed because of security breaches.
 This includes external data theft and internal data breaches, or sabotage.
 This loss represents a major blow to your business objectives, cash flow, and IT integrity.
 If you’re a larger company or a nonprofit, investors and sponsors alike may also be affected and likely withdraw support.

 The financial costs of trying to recover, coupled with the chaos of reorganizing, might be too much to recover from.
 Even if your business survives, an accounting system breach is a costly proposition that affects you for months, maybe years.
-Learn how to protect your financial data with our free 2020 Guide to Financial Security.

 Don’t risk your business’ wellbeing with insecure accounting applications!
 Accounting Seed is fully equipped with internal and external security features right out-of-the-box needed for financial data.